npocbet/qa_guru_mobile_tests/README.md

 ## Test Cases:

-- Pass walkthrough
-- Search by query
-- Add new language
+- Wikipedia search (find Browserstack page)
+- Support page is available
+- Open edit's page
+- Getting started slider

 ### Libraries have been used in this project